 The Association for Language Learning (ALL) is the UK's major subject association for teachers of foreign languages.
 We support and represent teachers of all languages in all sectors.
 Whether you're a languages co-ordinator in a primary school, specialist primary language teacher or generalist teacher, we can offer you the support you need.

 Benefit from the support and encouragement of fellow practitioners across the country

 I love the opportunities for professional development and networking, sharing good practice with like-minded colleagues from different contexts.
 We can learn so much from one another!
 I also value the opportunity to be involved in the ALL London Branch to meet local MFL enthusiasts.

-Anna Lise Gordon, Academic Director - Secondary ITT and Postgraduate Provision, St Mary's University, Twickenham.
+Anna Lise Gordon, Director, Institute of Education, St Mary's University, Twickenham.
 National Teaching Fellow.

 Stay motivated with regular boosts of ideas and inspiration

 I joined ALL as soon as I found out about it.
 I wanted to be part of something larger than just my school languages department.
 Initially I wanted to learn, gain new ideas for teaching and learning.
 Later I wanted also to share my practice with others and feel I was giving something back to the profession.
 I will be a member of ALL as long as I continue in teaching (and probably much longer!) because the two go hand in hand.
 As an ALL member I am better informed, more discerning and critical, more supported and more enthusiastic in my job!